Systems and ML at Firefox: Index

 The Nova redesign (Bug 2027870 / D291085).
 This is the part that was a product conversation, not a coding task.
 The widget sits on the new-tab page, the most-viewed surface in the browser, so its shape was decided with the people who own that page and the design team during the Nova redesign.
 I built three visual variants and a demo grid on about:protections so design review had something concrete to react to, and the variant that shipped across desktop and mobile was the one that survived that conversation, not the one I started with.

-The five patches landed over ten weeks, in parallel, because each one had to clear a different group of stakeholders: the privacy team (emz, Tim) for the service and database layers, the Fluent reviewers and flod for localization, the desktop-theme reviewers, the new-tab page owners and jules for the surface, the performance reviewers for anything in the page’s render path.
+The five patches took four months to land because each one had to clear a different group of stakeholders: the privacy team (emz, Tim) for the service and database layers, the Fluent reviewers and flod for localization, the desktop-theme reviewers, the new-tab page owners and jules for the surface, the performance reviewers for anything in the page’s render path.
 A single web-component patch alone went through five reviewers across four teams.
 The thing I didn’t expect to learn at Mozilla is that the technical work is maybe half of it; the other half is landing each layer cleanly with the team that owns it, instead of as one mega-patch that stalls in cross-team disagreement.
 The widget exists in its current shape because that collaboration worked, not just because the code did.

 The widget reports counts today.
 The data pipeline I built (the aggregation service, the per-origin schema) was designed to accept additional dimensions.
 When the cost model from section 1 lands, it plugs into the same service layer to add bytes-saved and time-saved without architectural change.